uboat.net

 Cargo12.222 tons of Admiralty fuel oil

-Notes on loss At 08.34 hours on 14 Jan, 1942, the unescorted Norness was hit by one of two stern torpedoes fired by U-123 about 60 miles from Montauk Point, Long Island and began listing to port.
-At 08.53 hours, a coup de grâce hit the tanker underneath the bridge and the ship began settling on even keel, allowing the survivors to abandon ship in the starboard lifeboat and row away from the ship.
+At 08.34 hours on 14 Jan 1942 the unescorted Norness was hit in the stern by one of two stern torpedoes from U-123 about 60 miles from Montauk Point, Long Island and began listing to starboard.
+At 08.53 hours, a G7e was fired from a stern tube as coup de grâce, hit the tanker underneath the bridge and the ship began settling on even keel, allowing the survivors to abandon ship in the starboard lifeboat and row away from the ship.
 The port lifeboat had capsized during the launch due to the heavy list and threw the occupants into the cold sea, drowning two Norwegian crew members.
-At 09.29 hours, the vessel was hit by a third torpedo in the engine room, after a second coup de grâce at 09.10 hours proved to be a dud.
-Shortly thereafter, the tanker sank by the stern with the bow still visible over the surface.
+At 09.29 hours, the vessel was hit by a third torpedo in the engine room, after a second coup de grâce had malfunctioned at 09.10 hours.
+Four minutes later the tanker sank by the stern in shallow waters, the bow remaining visible over the surface.

 If you can help us with any additional information on this vessel then please contact us.